Hounslow House London, UK

-Sheppard Robson won a design competition in 2005 for a new 16,000m² civic centre for the London Borough of Hounslow.
+Sheppard Robson won a design competition in 2015 for a new 16,000m² headquarters for the London Borough of Hounslow.
 Developed by Linkcity, the new facility creates a distinctive architectural form that gives the new building a strong civic presence within the community, with the design promoting a feeling of openness and creating connections between the public and private functions of the building.

 The shading strategy tunes each elevation to its orientation.
 The façade maximises natural light by incorporating large windows and the solid elements minimises solar gain, cooling loads and consequently the energy consumption of the building.

 The geometric forms of the façade vary, becoming elongated to signal the entrance at street-level and the civic chamber at the top of the building.
 The overall effect of the façade is a legible structure where there are views into the building from street-level as well as visual links between the public-facing facilities, civic chamber and council’s offices.